Advanced Search Engine

 - Sentiment.
 Documents classified as either “positive”, “negative” or “neutral”.

 - Reach.
-Restricts the search to sources with a certain level of authority, normalized in a zero to one interval (measured in terms of average traffic statistics in the case of Websites, for example, or a metric ratio of followers and followed accounts in the case of Twitter).
+Restricts the search to sources with a certain level of authority, normalized in a zero to one interval (measured in terms of average traffic statistics in the case of Websites, for example, or a metric ratio of followers and followed accounts in the case of Bluesky).

-Features to Support the Editing Process
+Advanced Search Features to Support the Editing Process

 List Editor.
 The options “list of phrases” for text elements and “is (list)” for other attributes provide access to a multi-line editor that facilitates the definition of queries that require a list of attributes is required, for example a set of ten source identifiers.
+Working together with our strategic partner Storypact, the upcoming March 2025 release will feature an AI-driven extension of the list editor.